-- Carers were identified for early COVID vaccines. - Someone to speak to at school. - Hospitals referred carers for on-site carers support.
+- 1) Carers were identified for early COVID vaccines. - 2) Someone to speak to at school. - 3) Hospitals referred carers for on-site carers support.

-- Not being seen as a carer or recognising you are a carer, especially if you are a child. - Not understanding who a carer is. - Not knowing the support available until crisis.
+- 1) Not being seen as a carer.

+- 2) Not understanding who a carer is.

+- 3) Not knowing the support available until crisis.